preciousareeveso/CLIMATE-CDP/README.md

-#**Overview:  Climate change hazards and adaptation action across CDP disclosing cities and regions in 2021**
+#**Overview:  Climate hazards and adaptation action across CDP disclosing cities and regions in 2021**

 ##**Background**